bisneksual/pyugioh/planning/object_design.md

     - note [list[str]]: notes assigned to collection

 ## Deck
+* loaded from a stored txt file with extension .deck
 * should be a group of Card objects in some structure (list? list of dicts? tuple of dicts?)
 * Attributes
     - cards [array]: list of cards in deck